Writer, author, poet, and speaker, Nicholl McGuire writes about relationships, parenting, spirituality, and more.

-Give a Difficult Person a Good Reason to Want to Step Out of His or Her Comfort Zone
+An Antisocial Person Needs a Good Reason to Step Out of Their Comfort Zone

-When you are trying to get someone to step out of his or her comfort zone, consider the following.
+When you are trying to get someone to step out of their comfort zone, consider the following questions:

-1. How long has he or she been spending free time alone?
+- How long have they been spending free time alone?

-3. Has the person showed any interest in wanting to do some things different in their life socially?
+- Has the person shown any interest in wanting to do some things differently, socially speaking?

-After a short interview with self and the antisocial friend, you will need to do some things to help a willing participant on his or her journey toward a healthy, productive social life.
-Tips follow this entry.
+After a short interview with your antisocial friend, you will need to do some things to help a willing participant on their journey toward a healthy and productive social life.